raviteja83/oddle/README.md

 To run the project locally

 clone the project

+cd to oddle

-assuming npm/yarn is installed, run
+run one of the following(assuming npm/yarn is installed),

 **using yarn:**
 `yarn && yarn run start`